ludusrusso/rosgraph_web_visualizer/README.md

 $ npm run electron
 ```

-Check that the IP in `index.ts` match your rosbridge server.
+Check that the IP in `index.ts` matches your rosbridge server.